eyezhick/PyAOgmaNeo-docs/README.md

 ### Next Steps

-> More or a TODO list: will keep it updated
+> More of a TODO list: will keep it updated

 1. **Transfer existing content from PyAOgmaNeo:**
    - Installation guide